jamesheald/COIN/README.md

 # COIN

 The COIN (COntextual INference) model is a principled Bayesian model of learning a motor repertoire in which separate memories are stored for different contexts.
-The model is described in detail in a bioRxiv preprint: [Contextual inference underlies the learning of sensorimotor repertoires](https://www.biorxiv.org/content/10.1101/2020.11.23.394320v1).
+The model is described in detail in a recent bioRxiv preprint: [Contextual inference underlies the learning of sensorimotor repertoires](https://www.biorxiv.org/content/10.1101/2020.11.23.394320v1).

 ## Installation

+Download the COIN.m file.

-To improve the efficiency of the COIN model, installation of the following packages is required:
+Install the following packages (to improve the efficiency of the code):

 - "[Lightspeed matlab toolbox](https://github.com/tminka/lightspeed)" by Tom Minka.
 Run install_lightspeed.m to compile the necessary mex files.
 - "[Nonparametric Bayesian Mixture Models - release 2.1](http://www.stats.ox.ac.uk/~teh/software.html)" by Yee Whye Teh.
 Run make.m to compile the necessary mex files.